roblav96/ios-runtime-docs/GettingStarted.md

 Here our class inherits a single class and implements two protocols.

-## Splitting your application in multiple modules
-Once you learn the basics of NativeScript you would probably want to write a larger app than a simple hello-world-like app.
-To be more productive you would probably want to structure your app into modules.
-NativeScript implements the [CommonJS modules](http://wiki.commonjs.org/wiki/Modules/1.1).

-In most applications your folder structure should look something like:

-    |- app/
-    |--- bootstrap.js
-    |--- module/
-    |----- index.js
-    |----- module_utils.js
-    |- tns_modules/
-    |--- camera/
-    |----- index.js

-The main starting point of your app is `bootstrap.js`.
-The `app` folder is where your application files are.
-The `tns_modules` is the folder where NativeScript Code Modules are.
-You can require additional files using `require("modulePath")`.
-The resolve algorithm is as follows:
-* Checks for `app/modulePath`
-* Checks for `app/modulePath/index.js`
-* Checks for `tns_modules/modulePath`
-* Checks for `tns_modules/modulePath/index.js` and loads it if exists
-* Otherwise it fails

-When requesting a module several times the result is cached.
-Circular references are not recommended, but supported.
-Additionally you have the `global`, `module` and `exports` variables.

 ## Using the C API

 The C language is fairly simple.
 In general you have **functions, structs/unions, enumerations and constants**.
 Pointers and function pointers have a separate section and will be explained later.
 We will remind you how to use them in C and how the same code translates to NativeScript: